ghostinabeat/Kitji-Studios-Website/replit.md

 This is a full-stack web application for Kitji Studios, a software development company.
 The application serves as a company portfolio website with contact form functionality.
 Its core purpose is to showcase Kitji Studios' capabilities in enterprise software development, with a focus on their flagship products Utell and Pelas, and services like WhatsApp Business Integration.
 The site aims to attract banking, insurance, and government sector clients through a professional, enterprise-grade presentation and clear lead generation paths.

-## Project Status: Documentation Complete
+## Project Status: Publication Ready ✅

-The project has been fully documented with industry-standard practices and is ready for GitHub repository deployment.
-All major functionalities are complete:
+The project is fully complete and ready for publication to GitHub at https://github.com/ghostinabeat/Kitji-Studios-Website.
+All major functionalities are implemented and tested:

 ### ✅ Completed Features:
 - **Dark Theme Implementation**: Consistent across all pages (Home, About, Services, Products, Team, Work)
 - **Responsive Design**: Mobile-first approach with Tailwind breakpoints
 - **Scroll Animations**: Hero-style fade transitions using Framer Motion
+- **Interactive Hero Tiles**: Clickable service tiles linking to appropriate pages
 - **Contact Form**: Complete with validation, email integration via Resend
 - **Project Showcase**: Interactive filtering and detailed modals
 - **Testimonial Carousel**: Auto-playing with client success stories
 - **Navigation**: Responsive with mobile hamburger menu
 - **All Page Content**: Enterprise-focused content for all 6 main pages
+- **Production Build**: Verified working build system ready for deployment

 ### 📚 Comprehensive Documentation:
 - **README.md**: Detailed project overview, setup, and usage instructions